maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="variables"></a>
 ### Variables

 Variables are named references to a location in computer memory holding data.
 They are a key part of any programming language.
-In most BASIC dialects, the name can be one or two characters from the sets of A to Z or 0 to 1.
+In most BASIC dialects, the name can be one or two characters, the first being A to Z and the optional second character A to Z or 0 to 9.
 This is the case for Microsoft-derived BASICs, and is the standard followed by RetroBASIC.
-Some allow only one character, and some allow one character and a digit, not two letters.
+Some dialects allow only one character, and some allow one character and a digit, not two letters.
 As RetroBASIC allows any two characters, including lower case, all such variations will run fine.
 Some dialects allow variable names to be any length, like Atari BASIC, but this is not currently supported in RetroBASIC.

 The 1968 version of Dartmouth BASIC introduced string variables for the first time.
 To indicate it held a string, the dollar-sign, \$, was added to the end of the name.
 Because the \$ is part of the name and most dialects only allow for two characters in the name, it is common to have the limitation that string variables can have single character names.
 There is also a subtlety to note here; as the \$ is part of the variable name, A and A$ are two different variables, and both can be used independently in a program.
+Most subsequent versions of BASIC followed this rule.
+Tymshare SUPER BASIC was an exception, allowing strings or numbers to be assigned to any variable and not using the `$`.

-Further confusion was added by the use of the `DEF` statement keywords, which allow one or more variables to be given a type without using the suffix characters.
+Further confusion was added by the later addition of the `DEF` statements, which allow one or more variables to be given a type without using the suffix characters.
 For instance, one can `DEFSTR A` to indicate that A is a string variable without needing the \$.
-In this case, A and A$ will still be different variables, both holding strings.
+In this case, A and A$ will still be different variables, but both will hold strings.

 #### Notes:

 Most BASIC interpreters store the values of the variables in a table with fixed-width fields.
 The first two locations in these fields hold the variable's name.
 When the program refers to the variable in code, the interpreter searches through the table from top to bottom until it finds a field with that name.
 If it does not find a match, it creates a new entry at the bottom of the table.

 This means that every time a variable is encountered, the interpreter has to perform a linear search.
 As the number of variables in a program grows, this search takes an increasing amount of time and becomes a performance issue in larger programs.
-For this reason, large programs often have a line near the top of the code that is something like:
+For this reason, large programs often have a line near the top of the code that looks something like:

     10 I=0;J=0;K=0;A=0;X=0;Y=0

 The purpose of this line is to force these six variables to be at the top of the table and thus be found more rapidly, improving the performance of the program.
 Typically, the list is ordered, so the most commonly used variable ends up first in the list.

 Not all dialects work this way.
 Compilers, like Dartmouth, hold links directly to each variable's storage in memory and thus do not have to search the table at runtime.
 A number of interpreters use the same strategy, Atari BASIC being a notable example.
-In these versions, it is as if every variable is at the top of a one-entry list, and while the pre-flighting example above will still run, it offers no additional performance advantage.
+In these versions, from a performance standpoint it is as if every variable is at the top of a one-entry list, and while the pre-flighting example above will still run, it offers no additional performance advantage.

 <!-- TOC --><a name="arrays"></a>
 ### Arrays

 Most BASIC dialects include the concept of an **array**.
 An array is a group of related values all referred to by a single variable name.
+Each value is assigned a **slot** in the array.
 Arrays need to be defined before use (see exception below) using the `DIM`ension statement.
 Later in the program, the separate values can be referred to using numbers in parentheses placed after the variable name.
 These numbers are known as **indexes**.
 For example:

     10 DIM A(10)
     20 A(1)=5
     30 A(2)=10

-This program sets aside eleven locations in memory, or *slots*, that can hold numeric values.
+This program sets aside eleven locations in memory that can hold numeric values.
 It then assigns the values 5 and 10 to the first two slots.
 The rest have not been set, and those slots will contain zeros.

 The exact handling of arrays depends on the dialect.
 Some allow a single dimension, while most allow two, and a small number allow three or more.
 In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as *vectors*, while those with two are sometimes known as *matrixes*.

 RetroBASIC allows any number of dimensions and should properly run code from any of these dialects.

 Dialects also vary based on what they consider to be the first entry in the array.
 Early versions of Dartmouth had slot 1 as the first entry in the array, but this was soon realized to be a mistake as it made it difficult to represent common polynomials, which often have a zeroth entry.
-Later versions of Dartmouth thus added an additional slot zero to every array.
+Later versions of Dartmouth added a zero to every array to correct for this.
 Thus, the `DIM` statement above produces an array with 11 entries in it, not 10.
 Debate over whether to use 0 or 1 for the first slot ran into the 1980s, but this was largely moot as MS variations did include 0 and this was the *de facto* standard, so it is safe to assume 0 is available.

 As there is no indication of whether a particular program expects 0 or 1 as the first index, RetroBASIC always sets up a 0 slot just in case.
 This has (almost) no effect on programs; if they use index 0, it works; if not, it works.
 The only effect is on the `LBOUND` function, which returns the first index.
-This normally returns 0, but can be told to return 1 by setting the command-line switch `--array_base=1` if required or using the `OPTION BASE 1` statement.
-As the original Dartmouth did not include the `LBOUND` function, it is unlikely this feature will have any effect one way or another in any real program.
+This normally returns 0, but can be told to return 1 by setting the command-line switch `--array_base=1` if required or using the `OPTION BASE 1` statement within a program.
+As most dialects did not include the `LBOUND` function, it is unlikely this feature will have any effect one way or another in any real program.

 There is another oddity to consider.
 Dartmouth sets aside a 0...10 block of memory for every numeric variable, even if it is not `DIM`med.
 In the example program above, A is defined to have 10 slots, and then it assigns values to the first two slots.
 This program will also work if line 10 is left out, because A will always have 10 slots.
 This is a *very* odd feature and is rarely implemented in non-MS dialects, so programs relying on this feature will not run on those machines.
 RetroBASIC does implement this "feature" in case there are programs that use it.
 To date, none have been found.